Back to blog

 You can enable multicast on any Kubernetes cluster distribution as it applies to your use case.
 These clusters can be created from your local machine or a VM in the respective resource group/VPC/VNet in the respective cloud distribution.
 In this tutorial, we will be enabling Multicast on the following distribution:

-Create an AKS cluster with BYOCNI in dual-stack mode.
+Create an AKS cluster with BYOCNI.

 Set the subscription